agmehta1/Compete-Hack-HPC-on-Azure-vs-AWS/HPC_AWS_Lab.md

 * Go to the AWS Console, and click on the button for CloudShell at the navbar at the top (or use this [link](https://us-east-2.console.aws.amazon.com/cloudshell/home?region=us-east-2#c4d15cb1-470b-4812-8893-cbb532feceba))
 ![Screenshot 2023-11-07 at 7 49 19 PM](https://github.com/agmehta1/Compete-Hack-HPC-on-Azure-vs-AWS/assets/97638746/4c754af1-e2dd-4967-975a-bde8b778d6a2)

-* Run the following in CloudShell to create a new EC2 key-pair `pcluster-demo-key`, and set the permissions correctly
+* Run the following in CloudShell to create a new EC2 key-pair `your-key`, and set the permissions correctly
 ```
-aws ec2 create-key-pair --key-name pcluster-demo-key --query KeyMaterial --output text > pcluster-demo-key.pem
+aws ec2 create-key-pair --key-name your-key --query KeyMaterial --output text > your-key.pem
-chmod 400 pcluster-demo-key.pem
+chmod 400 your-key.pem
 ```
 * Running `aws ec2 describe-key-pairs` should verify your key was created, and output something similar to:
 ```